Annual Report 2022

 They installed solar panels on the roof of a building in the school to power computers, a printer etc.

 They started growing vegetables and started a cooperation with the local Bureau of Agriculture to look at training in the community.
-This project was started at the end of 2021 and will be reported full in 2022.
+This project was started at the end of 2021 and was continued in 2022 and 2023.

 Supplementary food programme